UROP Project

 Project Description

-Skills that research assistant(s) may need: Recommended skills include programming experience.
+Skills that research assistant(s) may need: No specific skills required, but the ideal candidate will be:

 Mentoring Philosophy